Lxrd-AJ/Bio-Robotics/Sensors/riot/README.md

 * https://github.com/drcef/RIOT/tree/feature/sht2x-driver/drivers/sht2x
 * In TLD
   * Add new drivers to the driver folder & follow the structure
+  * add the header file for the driver to the include folder in the drivers folder
   * Add a new entry for your driver in the top level `Makefile.include` file
 * Board name = nucleo-l152
   * Sample command `make term BOARD=nucleo-l152`